 Similarly, The Theta Chi Omega Chapter of Alpha Kappa Alpha Sorority, Inc., established the College Admission Process (CAP), offering free assistance to 20 high school juniors and 20 high school seniors with their college searches, applications, test prep, scholarship applications, financial aid resources and other activities associated with college admissions.
 They also host an annual Stepping Out for Scholarship event, a scholarship fundraiser sponsored by their philanthropic arm, 15 Pearls and a Promise.
 Since its inception in 2011, they have awarded 93 iPads or laptop computers to graduating seniors and supported 33 high school students with financial support for summer academic programs and travel.

-The men of Kappa Alpha Psi Fraternity Inc., hosted their annual Night with the Nupes this spring and awarded leaders in the community with the distinguished educator, youth development, small business, community service and diversity, equity & inclusion awards.
+The men of Kappa Alpha Psi Fraternity Inc., host their annual Night with the Nupes in the spring and award leaders in the community with the distinguished educator, youth development, small business, community service and diversity, equity & inclusion awards.
 Kappa Alpha Psi members take pride in giving back to the community by developing young and integral leaders with high esteem, strong character and extraordinary academia through their auxiliary organization, the Kappa League.

 Along with assisting high school and college students, The Iota Pi Chapter of Omega Psi Phi Fraternity, Inc., leads the Omega Scouts (Troop 258 and Pack 3206) – a Boy Scout and Cub Scout troop that supports character building and healthy living in inner-city youth.
 The men of Omega Psi Phi also host an annual Purple Carpet Ball to highlight Grand Rapids community members’ achievements and fellowship during the Charles R. Drew Golf Outing.

-The Grand Rapids Alumnae Chapter of Delta Sigma Theta celebrated 50 years of sisterhood and service this past November when NPHC members honored their chapter for the progressive work they continue to do in the community.
+The Grand Rapids Alumnae Chapter of Delta Sigma Theta celebrated 50 years of sisterhood and service in November of 2019 when NPHC members honored their chapter for the progressive work they continue to do in the community.
 Delta Sigma Theta participated in the Stomp Out Stigma 5k walk for mental health awareness.
 They also canvased the Grand Rapids community to fight to end gerrymandering and vote for reform that offers transparent, impartial and fairer elections in Michigan.
-During their May awards ceremony, they celebrated their 2019 scholarship recipients, representing over $20,000 in educational support.
+During their May awards ceremony, they celebrate their current scholarship recipients, representing over $20,000 in educational support.

 Alpha Phi Alpha Fraternity, Inc.- Eta Nu Lambda Chapter